netsec-ethz/scion-tutorials/content/virtual_machine_setup/dynamic_ip.md

 The SCION infrastructure is automatically started at boot time of your VM.
 You can control it using the `scion.sh` script located at `~/go/src/github.com/netsec-ethz/scion/`.
 You can easily get to that directory with `cd $SC`.

+To shut the system down, you can type `sudo shutdown now` inside the VM, or `vagrant halt` in the host terminal.

+After the installation, to start the VM, you can use `vagrant up`, followed by `vagrant ssh` to start a VM shell.

 ## Next steps

-After running SCION infrastructure it is necessary to verify that its running properly.
+After running SCION infrastructure it is necessary to verify that it is running properly.
 This is covered in tutorial [Verifying SCION Installation](/general_scion_configuration/verifying_scion_installation/)

+When the infrastructure is properly running, you have established your SCION AS, congratulations!
+You can now follow the tutorials listed on the [main page](https://netsec-ethz.github.io/scion-tutorials/) under "Using SCION in projects".